 - 6 tablespoon butter divided (see notes)

-- 8 medium size ripe roma tomatoes chopped roughly
+- 1 kilo or 8 count medium size ripe Roma tomatoes chopped roughly

 - 1 ¼ cup tomato puree see notes